 The ‘second brain’ – mobilize it, instead of tightening it

 The core itself also contains a plexus of nerves, the enteric nervous system that is wrapped around the intestines and has more nervous tissues in it than the spinal cord.
-The enteric nervous system is often considered to be part of the autonomic nervous system but it has its own independent reflex activity, and is therefore thought of as a second brain or ‘action brain’.
-The enteric nervous system is the root of original movements, which means that restricting the core will cause not only physical problems like back pain, but physiological problems like hormonal imbalance or digestive dysfunction as well.
+The enteric nervous system is often considered to be part of the autonomic nervous system but it has its own independent reflex activity, and is therefore thought of like a second brain or ‘action brain’.
+The enteric nervous system is the root of original movements, which means that restricting the core will cause not only physical problems like back pain but physiological problems like hormonal imbalance or digestive dysfunction as well.

-Keeping the spine locked can only help in certain situations, when you have severe back pain, and only for a short period of time.
+Keeping the spine locked can only help in certain situations when you have severe back pain, and only for a short period of time.
 Even if you have intense back pain, you need to keep the vertebral joints moving, and instead of tightening the core, you have to mobilize it.
 This is one of the main tenets of the Yoga Synergy method.